 Udi’s, which is part of the CONAGRA Brands family, is a staple in the gluten-free community.
 In 2008, Udi Baron started producing gluten-free food with the help of a GF baker.
 Today, the company makes gluten-free bagels, bread, cookies, granola, pizza crusts, and even frozen meals.

 The company’s website is fairly lean, focusing more on selling products than on educating readers on how to safely maintain a gluten-free lifestyle.
-And that’s a fine approach to take, but it’s strange that Udi’s doesn’t say anything about how they avoid cross-contamination in their facilities.
+And that’s a fine approach to take, but it’s strange that Udi’s doesn’t say anything about how they avoid allergen cross-contact in their facilities.
 I don’t think we missed it, either.
-Using the company’s website search function, I looked for “allergen,” “contamination,” and “cross-contamination,” but Udi’s tried selling me chocolate zucchini muffins as a result.
+Using the company’s website search function, I looked for “allergen,” “cross-contact” “contamination,” and “cross-contamination,” but Udi’s tried selling me chocolate zucchini muffins as a result.

 This post is informational only.
 Gluten-Free Grubbin’ will not receive compensation in any form for mentioning this brand or its products.

-Udi’s Response on Allergen Cross-Contamination
+Udi’s Response on Allergen Cross-Contact

 What we already knew from the packaging is that Udi’s products are certified gluten free and kosher.
 But we wanted to know exactly what steps they take to protect the consumer from gluten, so we emailed them to find out.
 Here is Udi’s email response:

 Thank you for your contact regarding our UDI’S Bread.

 Please note, we follow good manufacturing practices (GMPs) to reduce the risk of allergen cross-contact in non-allergenic containing foods.

 We always segregate allergen and non-allergen ingredients in our facilities.We clean product lines thoroughly when changing from allergen-containing to non-allergen containing products